MuscleTech EuphoriQ V2: The First enfinity Paraxanthine Pre-Workout Gets a Boost

 Subscribe to PricePlow on YouTube!

-EuphoriQ Ingredients Explained
+EuphoriQ V2 Ingredients Explained

-• L-Citrulline – 4,000 mg
+• L-Citrulline – 6,000 mg

-MuscleTech EuphoriQ Ingredients
+MuscleTech Euphoriq V2 Ingredients

-It’s a conditionally essential amino acid — even though your body can make some citrulline on its own, it can’t make enough to fully satisfy your requirements for citrulline during periods of increased metabolic stress, like periods of injury or convalescence.
+Citrulline is a conditionally essential amino acid — even though your body can make some citrulline on its own, it can’t make enough to fully satisfy your requirements for citrulline during periods of increased metabolic stress, like periods of injury or convalescence.
 Or, in our cases, we could use more for hard training.

 Citrulline is the industry’s go-to NO booster, which is interesting because citrulline isn’t even what directly increases your NO production: citrulline gets converted into arginine, which is what actually boosts NO.